 - The Donald and Andrea Tuttle Fellowship for Clean Energy Studies is funded by Donald and Andrea Tuttle as part of an effort to tackle the challenges posed by climate change and reduce its impacts on humanity and ecosystems.

-- The Schatz Energy Fellowship supports graduate studies in renewable energy and energy efficiency at Humboldt State.
+- The Schatz Energy Fellowship supports graduate studies in renewable energy and energy efficiency at Cal Poly Humboldt.